← All Conditions

 Slipped Rib Syndrome?

-Slipped rib syndrome — also known as clicking rib syndrome, rib-tip syndrome, or costal cartilage syndrome — is a condition in which one or more of the lower ribs (most commonly the 8th, 9th, or 10th rib) move abnormally, catching on adjacent ribs or intercostal structures and causing significant pain.
+Slipped rib syndrome — also known as clicking rib syndrome, rib-tip syndrome, or Cyriax syndrome — is a condition in which one of the lower ribs (most commonly the 8th, 9th or 10th) becomes loose and moves abnormally, slipping over a neighbouring rib and pressing on the nerve that runs beneath it.

-Unlike the upper ribs, the lower ribs are not directly attached to the sternum.
-Instead, they are joined to one another by fibrocartilaginous tissue.
-When this tissue weakens or loosens — through injury, repetitive strain, or simply over time — the affected rib can slip and move in a way that causes a distinctive clicking sensation and sharp, often debilitating pain.
+Unlike the upper ribs, the lower ribs are not attached to the breastbone.
+Instead they are joined to one another by cartilage along the lower rib margin.
+When this cartilage weakens or loosens — through injury, repetitive strain, hypermobility, or simply over time — the affected rib can slip and catch, irritating the nerve and producing a distinctive click and sharp, often debilitating pain.

 Common Symptoms — Does This Sound Familiar?

-• A clicking, popping, or snapping sensation in the chest
+• A clicking, popping or slipping sensation as the rib catches

 • Symptoms for months or years without a clear diagnosis